hantsy/jakartaee11-sandbox/docs/index.md

 Jakarta EE 11 added a new specification - *Jakarta Data*.

 *Jakarta Data* was incubated two years ago and is always under active development.
 Eventually, it joined the Jakarta EE 11 family.
-Read the [Jakarta Data specification](https://jakarta.ee/specifications/data/1.0/jakarta-data-1.0) to learn it from scratch.
-Hibernate reference document included a chapter - [Hibernate Data Repositories](https://docs.jboss.org/hibernate/orm/7.0/repositories/html_single/Hibernate_Data_Repositories.html) to demonstrate Jakarta Data usage by examples.
+Go to the [Jakarta Data specification](https://jakarta.ee/specifications/data/1.0/jakarta-data-1.0) and learn it from scratch.
+Hibernate reference document also included a chapter - [Hibernate Data Repositories](https://docs.jboss.org/hibernate/orm/7.0/repositories/html_single/Hibernate_Data_Repositories.html) to demonstrate Jakarta Data usage by examples.

+Several specifications were updated in Jakarta EE 11.

 *CDI* is the kernel of the Jakarta EE ecosystem.
-The new CDI 4.1 did not bring huge changes, just added some small enhancements.
-For developers, allowing `@Priorty` on producers is a highlight.
-For implementations, the EE integration was moved to the platform specification.
-Check [What's new in CDI 4.1?](https://jakartaee.github.io/cdi/2024/02/27/whats-new-in-cdi41.html) for more details.
+The new CDI 4.1 did not bring huge changes but contains a few small enhancements.
+For developers, allowing `@Priority` on producers is a highlight.
+For implementations, the big change is that the CDI EE integration part was moved to the Jakarta platform specification.
+Check [What's new in CDI 4.1](https://jakartaee.github.io/cdi/2024/02/27/whats-new-in-cdi41.html) for more details.

 *Persistence* 3.2 added many small improvements, including adding the `record` type as embeddable classes, porting more SQL-specific functions to JPQL, and providing programmatic configuration instead of the `persistence.xml`.

-*Concurrency* specification added optional Java 21 virtual thread support and a new `@Scheduled` to replace the existing one in the legacy EJB specification.
+*Concurrency* 3.1 adopted Java 21 virtual thread in managed execution service and Java 9 `Flow`(aka ReactiveStreams support) in context propagation, and also added a new `@Scheduled` to replace the existing one in the legacy EJB specification.

-The *REST* specification added JSON Patch support.
+The *REST* 4.0 added JSON Merge Patch support.

-*Security* 3.1 introduced a new in-memory `identity store` which is very useful in development.
-It also added multiple HTTP authentication mechanisms.
+*Security* 4.0 introduced a new in-memory `IdentityStore` which is very useful in development.
+It also added the ability to handle multiple authentication mechanisms.

 Faces, EL, Validation, etc. also add `record` type support.